FluegelsApps/iot-utilities/docs/aruba/configuration-examples/ble-telemetry/aruba_ble_telemetry_blyott_8_8.md

     Websocket Write WM                      : 0B (0)
     Websocket Read Stats                    : 0 (0B)
     ```
     If the websocket connection status show a different status than ***Connection Established*** uns the following command to check possible connection issues:

     **show ap debug ble-relay ws-log \<profile>**

-    Common causes of connection errors:
+    **Common causes of connection errors:**
     -   Trusted certificate chain for remote IoT server certificate not installed.
 Only applicable for secure connections (https://, wss://)
     -   Wrong authentication credentials for the remote IoT server connection (access token, username/password, clientid/secret)
     -   Domain name resolution not configured or not working e.g. DNS server not reachable
     -   Connection blocked firewall or other devices in the communication path

+    >***Note***:
-    >Note: Starting with Aruba Instant 8.8 IoT server connections are automatically established even if no messages need to be send to the remote server e.g. because no BLE devices are seen by the Aruba AP.
+    >Starting with Aruba Instant 8.8 IoT server connections are automatically established even if no messages need to be send to the remote server e.g. because no BLE devices are seen by the Aruba AP.

 ## Aruba Central (2.5.4 or higher)